May 9, 2019

 The Big Issue delivered an annual sales increase for three consecutive years in 2015, 2016 and 2017.
 It currently sells 78,449 copies per week across Britain.

-Previously Ruth was festival director for the Festival of Marketing.
+Previously Ruth was managing partner at Econsultancy and festival director for the Festival of Marketing.
 At the time, the Festival consisted of more than 4000 visitors, 12 stages, an awards ceremony, multiple parties and bespoke corporate events.
-Our speakers – booked mainly through influence and relationships – included Apple founder Steve Wozniak, actor and author Stephen Fry, entrepreneur Jo Malone, Sir Martin Sorrell, professors Mark Ritson and Byron Sharp, activist Monica Lewinsky, Olympic athlete Tom Daley and senior marketers from brands including Procter & Gamble, Diageo, John Lewis, Nestle and many more.
+The speakers – booked mainly through influence and relationships – included Apple founder Steve Wozniak, actor and author Stephen Fry, entrepreneur Jo Malone, Sir Martin Sorrell, professors Mark Ritson and Byron Sharp, activist Monica Lewinsky, Olympic athlete Tom Daley and senior marketers from brands including Procter & Gamble, Diageo, John Lewis, Nestle and many more.
 The Festival won the 2018 PPA award for the best business event.

 Ruth also served as content director for Centaur Marketing, overseeing content in all its forms across the award winning brands Marketing Week, Econsultancy, Creative Review, Design Week, Celebrity Intelligence, Fashion Monitor, Year Ahead and Foresight News.
 She additionally held the role of editor of Marketing Week.